WatDuhHekBro/VelsarborEnglish/README.md

 # Pronunciations
 - Cibon: Pronounced with a hard C, so basically "Key-bon".
 The stress is on the first syllable.
 - All J's are pronounced as Y's, because German.
+The exception is with Japanese-esque names.

 # Videos
 I have a playlist of update videos in case you want to watch it instead of playing it, [here](https://www.youtube.com/playlist?list=PLT800wgkhxolwCulnS8bWs9LVEPnssTgy).